Most departments in the College of Liberal Arts have scholarships available for their majors. The following links provide more information.

 John Thomas “JT” Hardy (1906-1978) and Sadie Ricks Hardy (1906-2007) were both born in northeast Mississippi near Booneville & attended the rural public schools.
 Sadie enrolled in Blue Mountain College around 1924, marrying J.T. in 1928.
 During the 1930s, J.T. worked in retail sales and Sadie taught in the public schools.
 For thirty years J.T. was an agent for the National Life and Accident Insurance Company, retiring as a district manager in 1971.
 Both are buried in the Booneville Cemetery.
 Their son, John Thomas Hardy Jr. entered UM in 1956 and graduated in 1960 with a B.S. in chemical engineering.
 He then attended Louisiana State University to earn a M.S. degree (1962) and PhD degree (1965) in mathematics.
 Dr. Hardy held faculty positions in mathematics at the University of Georgia (3 years) and the University of Houston (46 years).
 At the University of Houston, he served as Associate Dean in the College of Natural Sciences and Mathematics for 26 years, retiring in 2016.

-The Rexine M. Henry Memorial Scholarship provides $500 to a full-time incoming freshmen in the College of Liberal Arts for up to eight semesters (maintaining a 3.25 GPA).
+The Rexine M. Henry Memorial Scholarship provides scholarship to a full-time incoming freshmen in the College of Liberal Arts for up to eight semesters (maintaining a 3.25 GPA).
 The recipient must have financial need, a high school GPA of 3.5, and be from Hinds, Madison, Covington or Scott county.
-Interested students should complete the FAFSA.
-There is no application process.
+Interested students should complete the FAFSA and the Special Programs and Scholarship application for UM by February 15.

 Established by Dr. D. Chan Henry of Jackson, MS, the scholarship honors his wife, Rexine, who died in 2010 from a lengthy battle with cancer.
 The Henrys each earned bachelor’s degrees from UM, hers in nursing and his in liberal arts with an emphasis in science.
 Dr. Henry completed his medical degree from UMMC in 1974, and is an anesthesiologist and partner with Jackson Anesthesia Associates.
 “Mom was a very selfless and giving person,” said Ann Marie Lee, one of her daughters.
 “She always put others before herself.
 I think it’s very appropriate that Dad is giving back to students in her memory.”